arpitbbhayani/articles/blogs/function-overloading.md

 The method fetches the appropriate function from the virtual namespace and if it did not find any function it raises an `Exception` and if it does, it invokes that function and returns the value.

 ## Function overloading in action
-Once all the code is put into place we define two functions named `area`: one calculates the area of rectangle and the other calculate the area of a circle.
+Once all the code is put into place we define two functions named `area`: one calculates the area of a rectangle and the other calculate the area of a circle.
 Both functions are defined below and decorated with an `overload` decorator.

 ```py
 @overload